FlaviaGarcia/Automatic-language-identification/README.md

 - Modify the network parameters to customize the architecture.
 - Run the selected code (it needs TensorFlow in its version 2 to run).

-The conclusions of the different experiments can be found in [Group76 Project Report](Group76_Project_Report.pdf).
+The conclusions of the different experiments can be found in [Project Report](Speech_Project.pdf).